 Restaurants in Vienna.
-Finding the right eateries in Vienna requires skill.
+Where to eat in Vienna?
 There are hundreds of restaurants serving Viennese cuisine.
-My independent restaurant reviews below came from my frequent visits to my hometown.
+Myindependent restaurant reviews below came from my frequent visits to my hometown.
+I use to visit all these places with my local friends and family.
 They also come in digestible amounts, and some variety: from Michelin star restaurants to taverns, snack bars and Vienna sausage stands.
-I use to visit all these places with my local friends and family.
-By the way, you can download my recommendations for restaurants, coffeehouses, wineries and cake shops, with ONE click, as part of my Vienna Travel Guide.

 - Plachutta: Vienna’s centre of excellence for all things beef; they run fine dining but relaxed restaurants in several locations;

 - Gmoakeller: Lovely Viennese Cuisine as it should be;

 - Motto: Cult Bar and Restaurant

 - Heard of Vienna’s romantic basement restaurants?
 Are they as good as advertised?
 Click to find out;

 - To find out where Viennese foodies eat in relaxed places, check my list ofcontemporary Vienna restaurantshere;

 - Vienna Restaurants’ Best Roastat Zu den Drei Hacken – serving probably the best Vienna roast in town;

 - Vienna restaurant Silberwirt– a typical and popular Vienna local tavern;